BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 SageMaker AI, Amazon Quick, AWS DevOps Agent, AWS Security Agent, Amazon WorkSpaces, and AWS Deadline Cloud.

-**1.24.1.** The Amazon Bedrock automated abuse detection mechanisms may apply to such services.
-See [here](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse- detection.html) for more details.
+**1.24.1.** Amazon Bedrock abuse detection mechanisms may apply to such Services.
+See [here](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse- detection.html) and applicable Service-specific documentation for more details.

 **1.24.2.** To improve performance, such services may use cross-region inference, using the optimal AWS Region to process your Content when running